 Don’t attempt to catch the snake.
 Hospitals have venom identification kits to assist in using the correct anti-venom.

 Lizards are wild animals.
-Often walkers assume that because a goanna is standing still it is not afraid of you and it is OK to inch towards the animal to get the perfect photo.
+Often walkers assume that because a goanna is standing still it is not afraid of you and it is okay to inch towards the animal to get the perfect photo.
 A still lizard is actually sending a warning message that if you come closer it will attack.
 If you are bitten you risk a very painful bite and infection from the bacteria in their teeth.
 Many people do not realise that goannas have venom glands.
 You may also be envenomed when bitten.

 Never attempt to approach or feed wild animals.
 It is bad for their health and may be bad for yours if they bite or attack.